 - Cloud Kill - Shooting an enemy creates a corrosive cloud that damages all nearby enemies.

 - Backdraft - Melee attacks deal bonus fire damage.
-When your shield becomes depleted it releases a fiery explosion.
+When the shield becomes depleted it releases a fiery explosion.

 - Quicken - Increases the cooldown rate of Phaselock.

 - Sustenance - Constantly regenerate health.
-The lower your health the more powerful the regeneration.
+The lower the health gauge the more powerful the regeneration.

 - Reaper - Bonus damage to any enemy that has more than 50% of health.

-- Sub-Sequence - When the target of your Phaselock dies, there is a chance that Phaselock will seek out a new target.
+- Sub-Sequence - When the target of a Phaselock dies, there is a chance that Phaselock will seek out a new target.

-- Life Tap - Killing an enemy causes you to steal health from any enemy you damage.
+- Life Tap - Killing an enemy causes Maya to steal health from any enemy she damages.
 This effect lasts for a couple of seconds.

-- Blight Phoenix - Killing an enemy causes you to deal fire and corrosive damage to all nearby enemies for a short time.
+- Blight Phoenix - Killing an enemy causes Maya to deal fire and corrosive damage to all nearby enemies for a short time.

 - Thoughtlock - Enemies turn on each other instead of being locked down.
 Phaselock's duration is increased, but so is its cooldown.

 - Scorn - Melee override skill.
 Throw an orb of slag that constantly damages enemies near it.
-Cooldown 18 seconds, during which you normally preform melee attacks.
+Cooldown 18 seconds, during which normal melee attacks are performed.